Tennis at Wimbledon: Nadal makes the semi-final perfect

 Kyrgios has reached the semi-finals of Wimbledon for the first time

 Australian tennis star Nick Kyrgios has reached the semi-finals of Wimbledon for the first time in his career.
-The 27-year-old defeated Cristian Garin of Chile, who was also unseeded, 6:4, 6:3, 7:6 (7:5) on Wednesday and showed a largely focused performance.
-After 2:11 hours he converted his first match point through a backhand foul by his opponent.
-Kyrgios is now dealing with the winner of the match between 22-time Grand Slam winner Rafael Nadal and American Taylor Fritz.
+The 27-year-old defeated Cristian Garin of Chile, who was also unseeded, 6:4, 6:3, 7:6 (7:5) and showed a largely focused performance.
+After 2:11 hours he converted his first match point after fouling his opponent’s backhand.
+Kyrgios now gets it with 22x Big bangs-For the championship winner Nadal.

 Communicator.
 Reader.
 Hipster-friendly introvert.
 General zombie specialist.
 Tv trailblazer